-World Bank Group & OAS staff who sponsor and employ G-5 domestics are required by the respective G-4 Code of Conduct to provide their G-5 employee Medical Insurance.
+World Bank Group & OAS staff who sponsor and employ G-5 domestics are required by the respective G-4 Code of Conduct to fully reimburse their G-5 employee Medical Insurance.
 This is in addition to the agreed compensation and the policy premiums are the financial responsibility of the G-4 sponsor.
 The US tax code does not require that these premium amounts be reported as income to the G-5 employee when the employer (G-4 sponsor) offers a Individual Contribution Healthcare Reimbursement Arrangement, but it does require that the employee’s Form W-2 properly reflect this reimbursement.
 Proper reimbursement for required healthcare and W-2 reporting are subject to audit.

 The US Department of State can deny a visa application for a G-5 domestic when, in the sole judgement of the consular office, the resultant wage to the G-5 (wages less the policy of insurance) is deemed inadequate to be considered a “living wage.”
 This happens with increasing frequency since October 2009, as US medical insurance that conforms with the Affordable Care Act has become quite costly.
-The G-5 visa is considered a privileged granted to the staff member of these international organizations, and the State Department is keen to insure that the G-5 never becomes the financial responsibility of the host country and to prevent human rights abuses, particularly domestic enslavement
+The G-5 visa is considered a privilege granted to the staff member of these international organizations, and the State Department is keen to ensure that the G-5 never becomes the financial responsibility of the host country in order to prevent human rights abuses—particularly domestic enslavement.

 IMPORTANT: We remind staff members that they are responsible to remain in compliance with their respective G-4 Codes of Conduct on this and all terms of their G-5 employment.
 HomeWork Solutions relies on information supplied by the Sponsoring Organizations and posts this information here at our website as a courtesy.